 “We made assumptions about what was going to work in certain channels.
 Some, such as search, were predictable.
 But we were very surprised about what worked and what didn’t in social channels.
 About 40% to 50% of our media spend has probably shifted as a result.”

-Mortgage broker Aussie underwent an agile transformation across its entire business in 2016, including implementing Agile Marketing Scrum methodology, according to general manager of customer experience and technology Richard Burns.
+Mortgage broker Aussie underwent an agile transformation across its entire business in 2016, including implementing Agile Marketing Scrum methodology, according to then-general manager of customer experience and technology Richard Burns.